 There are different theories about daytime feeding and the link to nighttime sleeping.
 Parents often wonder if they should feed baby on a schedule or feed babies on demand.
 Babywise is one of the books that popularized the thought that if you can help a baby go longer between feeds during the day, the baby will sleep longer stretches at night.
-But, attachment parenting advocates recommend feeding on demand, when your baby is hungry.
+But, Attachment Parenting advocates recommend feeding on demand, when your baby is hungry.
 Which method promotes better nighttime sleep?
 As a sleep consultant for over 15+ years now, today’s post will discuss each to help you decide what’s right for your baby.

 Feeding on Demand